Top Tips to Tackle IT Crisis Preparation and Employee Training

 Crisis planning is typically led by the head of an organization’s IT department but buy in from key stake holders is important because they will help drive the importance of security, planning and help identify what systems, data, and processes are most important.

 Every employee should be well trained and prepared for crisis aversion.
-Employees can be your greatest risk or your best line of defense when it comes to cyber-attacks.
-Poorly trained employees can undermine even the most sophisticated protections.
-All it takes is one person downloading an infected file or clicking a malicious link and, just like that, bad actors gain access to start latterly moving.
-The good news is, arming your team with some basic skills is one of the best (and easiest) ways to defend your business from cyber-attacks.
+Your employees can either pose a significant threat or serve as a strong defense against cyber-attacks.
+Inadequately trained staff members have the potential to weaken even the most advanced security measures.
+All it takes is one individual downloading a corrupted file or clicking on a harmful link, and cybercriminals can easily infiltrate your systems.
+The good news is that equipping your team with fundamental cybersecurity skills is a highly effective and simple method to safeguard your business against cyber threats.
 Annual security training should be a minimum, recurring attack simulations, and consistent messaging from all levels of management of its importance.
 It is critical that employees have a clear process for reporting and responding to cyber incidents.

 Initially, your goal is to demonstrate to employees how individual actions are directly linked to protecting the organization and its customers from cyberthreats.
 Reassure employees that it’s ok to raise their hand when they think they did something wrong, or something feels off.
 Remind them consistently that mistakes happen, but a small mistake can become larger if you pretend like nothing happened.
-Educate employees about current threats—ransomware as a service, recent breaches, business interruption vulnerabilities, etc.
+Inform employees about current dangers such as ransomware as a service, recent security breaches, and vulnerabilities that could lead to business interruptions.

 Remote-hybrid work has increased the threat of cyberthreats—with more threat actors capitalizing on unsecured personal devices, Remote Desktop and VPN vulnerabilities, and things like USB devices.
 It’s important that your training efforts focus on ensuring that employees are aware of the risks that come with their devices and what they can do to stay safe.